gnolang/gno/docs/gno-tooling/cli/gnokey.md

     > unsigned.tx
 ```

-:::info `call` is a state-changing message
+:::warn `call` is a state-changing message

 All exported functions, including `Render()`, can be called in two main ways:
 `call` and [`query vm/qeval`](#query).